zettsu-t/sudokusse/sudokusse.md

 |Perl|5.32.1|5.26.1|Cygwin perl|
 |CppUnit|1.13.2|1.14.0|-|

-* SudokuSSE requires C++ compilers that support C++11 and GNU style inline assembly.
+* SudokuSSE requires C++ compilers that support C++11 and GNU-style inline assembly.
-* Inline assembly of clang++ is not compatible with the GNU style and my unit tests for assembly do not run on clang++.
+* Inline assembly of clang++ is not compatible with GNU-style inline assembly and my unit tests for assembly do not run on clang++.
 * Building SudokuSSE on MinGW requires Cygwin _/usr/bin_ tools such as perl and rm.
 Set environment variable _PATH_ to find them.
-* I have not tried to build unittests with CppUnit on MinGW.
+* I have not tried to build unit tests with CppUnit on MinGW.

 ## How to build